the Night Away! 1/2-Marathon, 10K Trail Runs 7th Annual

 dog, but it must be on a leash, and you must not let it get entangled with another runner.
 Register your dog for any race

-distance/race.
+that distance/race.
 We won't allow any cruelty to animals, so you must attest to your dog's "trail conditioning."

 If it appears that your dog is heat-stressed or otherwise physically stressed or injured, we will ask YOU AND YOUR DOG to